 Pyrolytic gasification is a thermochemical process through which a combustible gas mixture is extract from biomass.

-The gas mixture (syngas) contains hydrogen, carbon monoxide and methane, has low carbon content and the process produce a solid waste (biochar) containing all the remaining carbon.
+The gas mixture (syngas) contains hydrogen, carbon monoxide and methane, the process produce a solid waste (biochar) containing over 90% of carbon and which is an excellent soil improver.

 Burner, as well as the whole system, works by sucked air from exhaust fan.